tensorlakeai/indexify/README.md

 print(result)
 ```

-You have built and your first multi-stage workflow locally!
-You are now ready to deploy this as an API on Indexify Server.
+You have built and your first multi-stage workflow in-process!
+While running them in-process makes writing and testing Graphs easy, for production environments yould would want an API to call them whenever there is data to process.

 #### 4: Deploying Graph as a service API